komodohealth/databasedotcom_console/README.md

 ```

 For more information about the API available for querying and editing your data, check out https://github.com/heroku/databasedotcom
 If you're new to Ruby, I suggest spending 20 minutes at www.tryruby.org.
-It could add years to your life.
+It could add years to your life!